-Anuška Delić is a founder and editor-in-chief at Oštro, Center for investigative journalism in the Adriatic region.
+Anuška Delić is the founder and editor-in-chief of Oštro, the Centre for Investigative Journalism in the Adriatic region.

-Anuška Delić works for OCCRP as a regional editor.
-She is a member of the International Consortium of Investigative Journalists (ICIJ) and the network of journalists behind Forbidden Stories.
-As a member of ground-breaking global investigations, such as the Panama Papers, Paradise Papers, FinCEN Files and The Laundromats she is a co-recipient of several awards, including the Pulitzer Prize on Explanatory Reporting.
-For her data work and that of her team she received the Websi media award, and the Watchdog award for exceptional achievements given by the Slovene Association of Journalists.
-For her work on The MEPs Project the European online media outlet Politico Europe ranked her 6th among 28 most influential Europeans in 2018.
+She also works for OCCRP as a regional editor.
+She'ss a member of the International Consortium of Investigative Journalists (ICIJ) and the Forbidden Stories network of journalists.
+Having participated in groundbreaking global investigations such as the Panama Papers, Paradise Papers, FinCEN Files and The Laundromats, she has received several awards, including the Pulitzer Prize for Explanatory Reporting.
+She and her team received the Websi Media Award and the Watchdog Award for Exceptional Achievements, given by the Slovene Association of Journalists, for their data work.
+In 2018, the European online media outlet Politico Europe ranked her 6th among the 28 most influential Europeans for her work on The MEPs Project.

 Anuška Delić